 As you would expect from such a popular holiday destination, it's easy to arrange car hire in Alicante.
 The best place to pick up your hire car is at Alicante Airport, because you can get off your flight and get on with your journey to start your holiday.
 To get the best deal it's vital to book in advance - and you can make sure that you get the best deal by using our handy search tool!

-Every summer tourists flock to Alicante and we expect that 2013 or 2014 will be no different.
+Every summer tourists flock to Alicante and we expect that 2018 will be no different.
 This means that booking in advance isn't only a great way to make sure you get great cheap car hire in Alicante, but that you actually get a car too!
 Some weeks can see incredibly low availability so if you want to be able to get around and explore the coast don't leave it to chance!

 What to see in Alicante